neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/components.md

 You can observe and categorize an animal's behavior at any moment in time.
 But what is that animal *not* doing at that moment in time?
 Why?
 What causes a particular behavior to emerge from the behavioral bag of tricks that animal has inherited?
 :::

-Female geese sit on their eggs in the nest to incubate them.
+A standard example of FAPs given in introductory animal behavior courses, is egg rolling.
+Female gulls sit on their eggs in the nest to incubate them.
 Sometimes, the eggs roll out of the nest.
-The goose, noticing an egg outside of the nest, performs an 'egg rolling' behavior in response.
+The gull, noticing an egg outside of the nest, performs an 'egg rolling' behavior in response.
 As a class, let's watch these two videos of egg rolling:
 - [egg rolling video 1](https://youtu.be/7PcteKRA3zs)
 - [egg rolling video 2](https://youtu.be/vUNZv-ByPkU)

-Because the goose's egg rolling behavior is *stereotyped*, you can define it.
+Because the gull's egg rolling behavior is *stereotyped*, you can define it.
 Behaviors like these are often categorized as *fixed action patterns* (FAP)[^FAPdefinition].

 [^FAPdefinition]: Historically, behaviors are considered FAPs when they are *instinctual* (ie. genetically-determined and *pre-programmed*).
 In a more contemporary mindset, we can think of *behavioral patterns* that need not be purely *pre-programmed* (as you will learn in this course if you have not already... no behavior truly is).

-***Q: Define the goose 'egg rolling' behavior 'objectively'.***
+***Q: Based on the video, define the gull 'egg rolling' behavior 'objectively'.***

 ***Q: What do you think the function of egg rolling behavior is?***